NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

   //It must be on the form prefix-you-want-name-of-your-dataset override val name = "dataset/name-of-your-dataset"

+  //Description of what the dataset does override def description: Option[String] = Some("Description Here")

   override val country = Country.BR

   //This sets the name of the squad who owns the dataset.